Sr. Teresa A. Bruno, S.C., Ed.D.

 Total: 18 or 20 credits

 Students fulfill the College of Saint Elizabeth capstone requirement by successfully completing Student Teaching, Student Teaching Seminar and Portfolio.
 These components plus the student's Education Philosophy are presented in both written and oral forms to the Education Faculty.
-Preparing for the capstone requirement is offered in Ed 475 Seminary and Portfolio.
+Preparing for the capstone requirement is offered in ED 475 Student Teacher Seminar and Portfolio.

 The College of Saint Elizabeth offers the Master of Arts in Education, Master of Arts in Educational Leadership, and Certification Programs approved by the New Jersey State Department of Education in Early Childhood (P-3), Elementary Education (K-5), Secondary Education (K-12), and Special Education (Teacher of Students with Disabilities).
 The Master's can also be earned by combining initial certification and endorsement certification.

 The graduate degree program in education offered by the College of Saint Elizabeth prepares education professionals to assume leadership roles in meeting the challenges of educational settings that represent current cultural, social, technological, economic, learning and health factors, and global concerns.
 In this program, the teacher is viewed as the central professional to bring the needed human/social services to children and families in an integrative manner.
 Professional educators are prepared to effectuate alliances between school and community settings to meet the comprehensive needs of children and their families.